 Planning to work on your visit to Australia?
 Here's what you need to know.

-If you're aged between 18 and 35 and hold a Canadian passport, you may be eligible to apply for a 12-month visa which enables you to work in Australia while you are here.
+If you're aged between 18 and 30 and hold a passport for a country or region participating in Australia's Working Holiday Maker program, you may be eligible to apply for a 12-month visa which enables you to work in Australia while you are here.

 Note: Tourism Australia is not the Australian government visa granting authority.
 The visa granting authority is the Australian Government Department of Home Affairs.
 For up-to-date information, please refer to their website: https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-finder.

 The content on this page is for information purposes only and does not constitute legal advice.
 Please consult with an Australian qualified immigration lawyer or migration agent if you are seeking legal advice.

 What are the benefits of a gap year/Working Holiday Visa?

 There are a range of personal and professional benefits to doing the Working Holiday Maker program.

 A gap year is an incredible opportunity for self-discovery, growth and learning.
 As you travel, you'll meet new people, learn about new cultures and develop new skills and interests.Show more

 The Working Holiday Maker program has two types of visas: Working Holiday visa (Subclass 417) and Work and Holiday visa (Subclass 462) depending on your country of residence.
 See below for lists of countries eligible for each visa.